Load data into Azure Data Lake Storage Gen1 by using Azure Data Factory

 - Version: Select V2.

 - Location: Select the location for the data factory.
 Only supported locations are displayed in the drop-down list.
 The data stores that are used by data factory can be in other locations and regions.
-These data stores include Azure Data Lake Store, Azure Storage, Azure SQL Database, and so on.
+These data stores include Azure Data Lake Storage Gen1, Azure Storage, Azure SQL Database, and so on.

 After creation is complete, go to your data factory.
 You see the Data Factory home page as shown in the following image: